PFAS

 For firefighter populations

-The Sylvester 2025 finding is the most actionable single piece of bedroom-relevant research on this compound.
-The combination of (1) presence in essentially all turnout gear tested, (2) take-home contamination pathway documented for related PFAS, and (3) limited toxicological characterization in residential exposure contexts produces a defensible case for treating 6:2 FTS as warranting precautionary handling even though the formal classification and regulatory framework lag the chemistry.
+The Herkert et al. 2025 finding is the most actionable single piece of bedroom-relevant research on this compound.
+The combination of (1) PFAS including 6:2 FTS detected in firefighter turnout gear, (2) take-home contamination pathway documented for related PFAS, and (3) limited toxicological characterization in residential exposure contexts produces a defensible case for treating 6:2 FTS as warranting precautionary handling even though the formal classification and regulatory framework lag the chemistry.

 What helps reduce exposure